-The U.S. Army has placed an order exceeding $52 million with Skydio for nearly 3,000 X10D drones, the company announced today.
+The U.S. Army has placed an order exceeding $52 million with Skydio for more than 2,500 X10D drones, the company announced today.
 It is the largest small unmanned aircraft system (sUAS) procurement from a single vendor in Army history.
 The contract moved from bid to award in under 72 hours, bypassing the multi-year acquisition timelines that have defined Pentagon drone procurement for decades.
 The order was placed through Atlantic Diving Supply (ADS), a defense contracting vehicle the Army has used before to move quickly outside traditional channels.

 The X10D Was Sharpened in Ukraine and Built to Hunt Targets for Killer Drones